 - We basically never saw a changing table anywhere.
 Bring a stroller that lays down flat and learn to be quick if you’re going to one of the colder cities!
 Just wheel into a quiet spot if possible and do what you gotta do, parents.

 - El Corte Ingles is ubiquitous and has a surprisingly decent baby section.
 They carry a range of diaper brands and sizes, along with baby food pouches, in the grocery section.
 A word of caution: the pouches in Spain are viewed more as dessert and are flavored accordingly (I’m looking at you, naranjas y galletas).
 The department store section of El Corte Ingles often has a dedicated baby area where you’ll find wonderful brands like Mustela.
 And they also have baby cologne.
 Can’t comment on that one way or the other!

 - We found every city walkable enough that we didn’t need to take public transport or a taxi at any time except transfers between the airports and cities (the nice thing about trains is that they generally bring you into the city centers directly).
-To ease the burden of transporting a car seat all around Europe for weeks, we brought our trust Combi Coccoro.
-After trying half a dozen convertible car seats, the Combi is our favorite car seat for travel!
-It works great on an airplane since the seatbelts are designed for kids over 40lbs.
+To ease the burden of transporting a car seat all around Europe for weeks, you’ll want to bring a lightweight car seat.
 Find everything you need to know about traveling with car seats here.